PNM Resources, Inc. (NYSE:PNM) Plans Dividend Increase – $0.33 Per Share

 PNM Resources, Inc. (NYSE:PNM) declared a quarterly dividend on Friday, December 4th, Zacks reports.
-Investors of record on Wednesday, February 3rd will be given a dividend of 0.327 per share by the utilities provider on Tuesday, February 16th.
-This represents a $1.31 annualized dividend and a dividend yield of 2.70%.
-The ex-dividend date of this dividend is Tuesday, February 2nd.
-This is a positive change from PNM Resources’s previous quarterly dividend of $0.31.
+Shareholders of record on Wednesday, February 3rd will be given a dividend of 0.327 per share by the utilities provider on Tuesday, February 16th.
+This represents a $1.31 annualized dividend and a yield of 2.70%.
+The ex-dividend date is Tuesday, February 2nd.
+This is a boost from PNM Resources’s previous quarterly dividend of $0.31.

-PNM Resources has increased its dividend by 26.8% over the last three years and has increased its dividend annually for the last 1 consecutive years.
-PNM Resources has a payout ratio of 56.2% indicating that its dividend is sufficiently covered by earnings.
-Research analysts expect PNM Resources to earn $2.28 per share next year, which means the company should continue to be able to cover its $1.31 annual dividend with an expected future payout ratio of 57.5%.
+PNM Resources has raised its dividend by 26.8% over the last three years and has raised its dividend every year for the last 1 years.
+PNM Resources has a dividend payout ratio of 56.2% meaning its dividend is sufficiently covered by earnings.
+Analysts expect PNM Resources to earn $2.28 per share next year, which means the company should continue to be able to cover its $1.31 annual dividend with an expected future payout ratio of 57.5%.

-Several research firms recently issued reports on PNM.
-Barclays downgraded PNM Resources from an “equal weight” rating to an “underweight” rating and set a $50.00 target price on the stock. in a research report on Wednesday, November 18th.
-Wells Fargo & Company lowered shares of PNM Resources from an “equal weight” rating to an “underweight” rating and set a $50.00 price target on the stock. in a report on Wednesday, January 6th.
-UBS Group lowered shares of PNM Resources from a “buy” rating to a “neutral” rating in a report on Monday, October 26th.
-Citigroup initiated coverage on shares of PNM Resources in a report on Wednesday, October 14th.
-They issued a “buy” rating and a $51.00 price target on the stock.
-Finally, Zacks Investment Research raised shares of PNM Resources from a “hold” rating to a “buy” rating and set a $48.00 price target on the stock in a report on Tuesday, October 13th.
-Two analysts have rated the stock with a sell rating, four have given a hold rating and three have given a buy rating to the company’s stock.
-The stock presently has an average rating of “Hold” and an average target price of $48.63.
+PNM has been the topic of several research analyst reports.
+Citigroup started coverage on shares of PNM Resources in a research note on Wednesday, October 14th.
+They set a “buy” rating and a $51.00 target price on the stock.
+Wells Fargo & Company cut shares of PNM Resources from an “equal weight” rating to an “underweight” rating and set a $50.00 price objective on the stock. in a research note on Wednesday, January 6th.
+Sidoti cut shares of PNM Resources from a “buy” rating to a “neutral” rating in a research note on Wednesday, October 21st.
+Mizuho cut shares of PNM Resources from a “buy” rating to a “neutral” rating and set a $52.00 price objective on the stock. in a research note on Thursday, October 22nd.
+Finally, UBS Group cut shares of PNM Resources from a “buy” rating to a “neutral” rating in a research note on Monday, October 26th.
+Two research analysts have rated the stock with a sell rating, four have given a hold rating and three have issued a buy rating to the company’s stock.
+PNM Resources currently has an average rating of “Hold” and a consensus target price of $48.63.

 PNM Resources, Inc, through its subsidiaries, engages in the energy and energy-related businesses in the United States.
 It operates through Public Service Company of New Mexico (PNM) and Texas-New Mexico Power Company (TNMP) segments.
 The PNM segment is primarily involved in the generation, transmission, and distribution of electricity.